December-ways 1864 | Dawn to Noon | Cupola

 In the Data Firmament, December is the long morning of winter.

-The listener listens to the beginning of the season of cold from the airy cupola of the house.
+The listener listens to the beginning of the season of cold from high in the cupola of the house.
 Sounds from the ground float up to them; sounds from the sky seem to fall down to them.

 :30

-Their sense of species no longer clings to them.
-They come together: Black-capped chickadees, Northern cardinals, Downy Woodpeckers, Blue Jays, Red Crossbills, Dark-eyed Juncos.
+A sense of species no longer clings to them.
+They come all together: Black-capped Chickadees, Northern Cardinals, Downy Woodpeckers, Blue Jays, Red Crossbills, Dark-eyed Juncos.

 Their flight calls are brief, erratic, scratchy.